-- 2.1 Division in a Business, Commercial, or Industrial Zone: Any development which proposes to divide land which is located in a business, commercial or industrial zoning district with MVC concurrence. - 2.2 Division Resulting in Six or More Lots: Any development which proposes to divide land in Contiguous Related Ownership into the following number of lots or parcels (see attached map): - in all areas ten (10) or more lots or parcels, - in Rural Areas six to nine (6 to 9) lots or parcels with MVC concurrence. - 2.3 Division of More Than Ten Acres: Any development that proposes to divide land in Contiguous Related Ownership of ten (10) acres or more.
+- 2.1 Division in a Business, Commercial, or Industrial Zone: Any Development that proposes to divide land which is located in a business, commercial or industrial zoning district with MVC Concurrence.
+(See attached map.) - 2.2 Division Resulting in Six or More Lots: Any Development which proposes to divide land in Contiguous Related Ownership into the following number of lots or Parcels: - a) in all areas ten (10) or more lots or Parcels; and - b) in Rural Areas six to nine (6 to 9) lots or Parcels with MVC Concurrence.